King of Hearts (Roy Orbison album)

-King of Hearts is a posthumous album of American singer Roy Orbison's songs put together from master sessions and demos by Jeff Lynne for Virgin Records, and Orbison's 23rd album overall.
+King of Hearts is a posthumous album by American singer Roy Orbison, assembled by Jeff Lynne from various recording sessions in the years shortly before Orbison’s death.
+It was Orbison’s 23rd solo album, and released by Virgin Records.

 According to the authorized Roy Orbison biography, the collection was originally released in October 1992 on CD, music cassette, and LP.

 History

 Orbison died on December 6, 1988, aged 52, from a heart attack in the middle of his career revival.
 In February 1989, his new studio album Mystery Girl, on which Orbison had been working until his death, was released.
 Several songs on King of Hearts had been recorded during the Mystery Girl sessions, and there was enough material for another album.
 Some songs on King of Hearts were recorded as demos.
 Several individuals produced the recordings, including Lynne.
 They were: Don Was, David Was, Pete Anderson, Robbie Robertson, Will Jennings, David Briggs, Chips Moman, Guy Roche, Albert Hammond and Diane Warren.

 Several songs had been previously released.